 Step 2: Client Acquisition History

 One of the most common struggles I hear from my clients is that they want to find new customers.
-If you sold anything in 2018, that means that someone found you somewhere.
+If you sold anything last year, that means that someone found you somewhere.

 Where they found you and how they came to purchase from you is valuable information!
 Don’t let that sit and collect dust.

 Think about your favorite clients.
 Where did they originally hear about you?
 A referral?
 A facebook ad?
 If you need to, ask them!
-If you have no idea where your customers are coming from, that is something you can set up to track in 2019.
+If you have no idea where your customers are coming from, that is something you can set up to track next year.

-Before setting out to create all new channels of visibility, look to see what worked in 2018 so you can start with doing more of that.
+Before setting out to create all new channels of visibility, look to see what worked this year so you can start with doing more of that.

 Step 3: Follow Your Strengths